General findings of DG REGIO on stock-taking exercise of aligning EUSDR with European Structural and Investments Funds (ESIF)

 - NCs in principle have a good overview of both national and international funding sources

-- Several NCs are taking part in the Monitoring Committee meetings of ESIF Funds as member or as observer in order to help to facilitate funding of relevant projects
+- Several NCs are taking part in the Monitoring Committee meetings of ESIF Funds as member or as observer in order to help facilitate funding of relevant projects

 - When identifying priority projects the Managing Authorities should be involved in order to minimise the risk of developing projects, which are not suitable for the identified programmes